-Note (4.1) of the Group's consolidated financial statements explains the accounting policies applied when determining the ECL and note (36) provides the risk management disclosures relating to ECL.
+Note (4.1) of the Group's consolidated financial statements explains the accounting policies applied when determining the ECL and note (35) provides the risk management disclosures relating to ECL.

-We have performed the following audit procedures on the measurement of ECL on loans and advances to customers included in the Group's consolidated financial statements for the year ended 31 December 2023:
+We have performed the following audit procedures on the measurement of ECL on loans and advances to customers included in the Group's consolidated financial statements for the year ended 31 December 2024:

-- we have obtained understanding of the control environment associated with the process of estimation of ECL and assessed the design and tested the operating effectiveness of controls in that process; - we have tested the completeness and accuracy of the data used in the calculation of ECL; - for a sample of exposures, we have checked the appropriateness of the Group's application of the staging criteria and staging adjustments; - we have involved our IFRS 9 experts to assess the following areas: - conceptual framework used for developing the Group's impairment policy in the context of its compliance with the requirements of IFRS 9. - ECL modelling methodology and calculations used to compute the probability of default (PD), loss given default (LGD), and exposure at default (EAD) including reasonableness of the assumptions. - the appropriateness of the macro-economic variables, multiple economic scenarios chosen and scenario weightings. - for the Stage 3 portfolio we have assessed the appropriateness of the provisioning assumptions for a sample of corporate exposures selected on the basis of risk and the significance of individual exposures.
-This included assessing, on a sample basis, the appropriateness of consideration of repayments and collateral valuations, by involving our property valuation experts; - ➤ we have assessed the appropriateness of the significant assumptions used in certain management judgmental adjustments, including management's consideration of regulatory provision requirements; and - ➤ we have inspected the disclosures in the consolidated financial statements to assess their compliance with the requirements in IFRS 7 and IFRS 9.
+- we have obtained understanding of the control environment associated with the process of estimation of ECL and assessed the design and tested the operating effectiveness of controls in that process; - > we have tested the completeness and accuracy of the data used in the calculation of ECL; - for a sample of exposures, we have checked the appropriateness of the Group's application of the staging criteria and staging adjustments; - we have involved our IFRS 9 experts to assess the following areas: - conceptual framework used for developing the Group's impairment policy in the context of its compliance with the requirements of IFRS 9. - ECL modelling methodology and calculations used to compute the probability of default (PD), loss given default (LGD), and exposure at default (EAD) including reasonableness of the assumptions. - the appropriateness of the macro-economic variables, multiple economic scenarios chosen and scenario weightings. - Recomputation of ECL provision for a sample of corporate exposures to assess the mathematical accuracy of the ECL calculation. - for the Stage 3 portfolio we have assessed the appropriateness of the provisioning assumptions for a sample of corporate exposures selected on the basis of risk and the significance of individual exposures.
+This included assessing, on a sample basis, the appropriateness of consideration of repayments and collateral valuations, by involving our property valuation experts; - we have assessed the appropriateness of the significant assumptions used in certain management judgmental adjustments, including management's consideration of regulatory provision requirements; and - we have inspected the disclosures in the consolidated financial statements to assess their compliance with the requirements of IFRS 7 and IFRS 9.

-Report on the Audit of the Consolidated Financial Statements (continued)

-Key Audit Matters (continued)
+Report on the Audit of the Consolidated Financial Statements (continued) Key Audit Matters (continued)